LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 strlen(exampleString);
 ```

 But wait!
-There’s an error here; we got the length of the string, but we didn’t do anything with it!
+Something is missing here; we got the length of the string, but we didn’t do anything with it!
 If we, say, wanted to print the length of the string, how could we do this?

 ## Return Values